WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 4 Are Ball Check Valves Suitable For Potable Water Systems

-Ball check valves can be used in certain utility or non potable services but are generally not accepted as standalone backflow protection for potable water.
+Ball check valves can be used in certain utility or non-potable services but are generally not accepted as standalone backflow protection for potable water.
 Certified backflow preventer assemblies are commonly required where drinking water contamination is possible.[8][7]

 5 What Is The Main Advantage Of A Ball Check Valve Compared With Other Check Valve Types